TheLocehiliosan/yadm/_docs/040_alternates.md

 `$HOME/path/example.txt` → `$HOME/path/example.txt##Darwin`

-Since the hostname doesn't match any of the  managed  files,  the  more generic version is chosen.
+Since the host name doesn't match any of the  managed  files,  the  more generic version is chosen.

 If running on a Linux server named `host4`, the link will be: